The Agent Factory Thesis

 A word on harness and compute.
 Every engine has two planes.
 The harness is the control plane — the agent loop, model calls, tool routing, approvals, tracing, recovery.
 The compute is the execution plane — the sandbox where model-directed code reads files, runs commands, and writes artifacts.
 Some engines fuse them: Claude Managed Agents bundles both behind one API.
 Some ship the harness and let you bring your own compute: the OpenAI Agents SDK integrates with E2B, Cloudflare, Daytona, Modal, Runloop, Vercel, and Blaxel — or any container you ship.
 Some assume the compute plane is Kubernetes: Dapr Agents.
 The split matters: credentials stay in the harness while untrusted, model-generated code stays in the sandbox — and the compute plane can be swapped without rewriting the agent.

 Triggers are an orthogonal choice.
-Whichever engine a Worker runs on, Claude Code Routines can fire it from a schedule, a webhook, or an inbound API call — no rewiring needed.
+Whichever engine a Worker runs on, Claude Code Routines and Inngest can fire it from a schedule, a webhook, or an inbound API call — no rewiring needed.

 Sandboxes are also orthogonal.
 Whichever engine a Worker runs on, the compute plane can be swapped — E2B, Cloudflare, Daytona, Modal, your own Kubernetes — without rewriting the agent.